alectrusty/hugo-git-pages-source/content/_index.md

 ## welcome
 Needed a place to put my stuff.
-So here it is, and here you are.
+So here it is... here you are.